How to Fix Drain pump error on Miele G4998SCViSF

 Step 1

-Disconnect the dishwasher from power at the wall outlet or breaker before doing anything else, since you will be handling water and electrical components.
-Pull out the lower rack, then remove all three pieces of Miele’s filter system — the coarse filter, fine filter, and flat mesh screen — rinsing each one thoroughly under running water.
-A clogged filter is the most common cause of drain pump errors, so cleaning it completely before going further can save you unnecessary disassembly.
+Start by disconnecting the dishwasher from power at the wall outlet or breaker.
+This is crucial since you’ll be working with water and electrical components.
+Pull out the lower rack and then remove all three pieces of Miele’s filter system — the coarse filter, fine filter, and flat mesh screen — rinsing each one thoroughly under running water.
+A clogged filter is the most common cause of drain pump errors, so cleaning it can save you from unnecessary disassembly.

 Step 2

 With the filter assembly out, remove the lower spray arm by pulling it straight up to expose the sump area where the drain pump sits.
-Reach into the sump and feel around the pump impeller housing for debris — small bone fragments, broken glass, or food buildup are frequent culprits that jam the impeller and trigger the drain error.
-Pro tip: use a flashlight to inspect the cavity visually before reaching in, in case there are sharp fragments.
+Reach into the sump and feel around the pump impeller housing for debris — small bone fragments, broken glass, or food buildup can frequently jam the impeller and trigger the drain error.
+Pro tip: use a flashlight to inspect the cavity visually before reaching in, as there may be sharp fragments present.

 Step 3

 Using needle-nose pliers, carefully extract any hard debris you find in the pump impeller cavity, working slowly to avoid pushing fragments deeper into the housing.
-A jammed impeller prevents the pump motor from spinning, which the control board reads as a drain failure even if the motor itself is in perfect working order.
+A jammed impeller will prevent the pump motor from spinning, leading the control board to read it as a drain failure, even if the motor itself is in perfect working order.
 Check that the impeller spins freely by hand once cleared — it should rotate with only light resistance.

 Step 4

-If clearing debris didn’t resolve the issue, test the drain pump motor for electrical continuity to determine whether the motor itself has failed.
-Tilt the unit backward to safely access the pump at the bottom left of the sump, then set your multimeter to Rx1 and probe the pump motor terminals — a healthy motor reads approximately 300 ohms.
-A reading of open (infinite) or zero ohms confirms a burnt or shorted winding and means the pump must be replaced.
+If clearing debris didn’t resolve the issue, test the drain pump motor for electrical continuity to determine whether the motor has failed.
+Tilt the unit backward to safely access the pump at the bottom left of the sump, then set your multimeter to Rx1 and probe the pump motor terminals — a healthy motor typically reads around 300 ohms.
+A reading of open (infinite) or zero ohms confirms a burnt or shorted winding, meaning the pump must be replaced.

 Step 5

-To replace the drain pump, unplug the wiring harness connector first, then rotate the pump a quarter-turn counter-clockwise and pull it straight out of the sump housing.
+To replace the drain pump, unplug the wiring harness connector first.
+Then, rotate the pump a quarter-turn counter-clockwise and pull it straight out of the sump housing.
 Install the new pump by inserting it into the mounting port and twisting it clockwise until it locks firmly — a loose pump will leak or fail to prime.
-Make sure the harness connector clicks fully into place, as a partially seated connector can mimic a pump failure on diagnostics.
+Ensure that the harness connector clicks fully into place, as a partially seated connector can mimic a pump failure on diagnostics.

 Step 6